 |Bio and Links|

-As a former newspaper reporter/photographer, high school journalism teacher, old fashioned genealogical researcher and long-time Find A Grave member, I believe the best memorial is correct, as complete as possible and linked to parents, spouse and children.
+As a former newspaper reporter/photographer, high school journalism teacher, old-fashioned genealogical researcher and long-time Find A Grave member, I believe the best memorial should be correct, as complete as possible, and linked to parents, spouse and children.
 It should memorialize a person, not just a name.|

 |Find A Grave Friends|